A guide to navigating the challenge and adventure of life with your dogs.

 29. Make your own toys.
 Like kids who’d rather play with the box than with the toy that came in it, puppies are usually happier chewing on an empty plastic water bottle than an expensive store-bought toy.

-30. Rotate throught the toys.
+30. Rotate through the toys.
 Let your puppy have two or three toys at a time.
 Changing up the toy selection will keep Sparky interested.

 31. Treat-dispensing toys make great puppy sitters.
-Click here to learn how to make your own.
+Click here to learn what kind to get.